BeeGees: stayin' alive in chained BFT: Related Work Liveness issues in CLSO protocols

-In the Pre-Commit phase, the leader broadcasts the prepareQC; replicas vote to accept the prepareQC and locally update their highest prepareQC.
+HotStuff proceeds in a sequence of \textit{views}.
+Hotstuff follows this pattern and consists of three voting rounds, one for the non-equivocation phase, and two for the persistence phase.
+In the \textit{Prepare round}, the leader proposes a block $A$ with view $v$ at position $i$ and each replica votes to prepare if it has not already prepared a block at $i$ with a higher view.
+If the leader successfully obtains a QC ($n-f$ distinct replica votes) in the Prepare round, a \textit{prepareQC} forms, and the leader moves on to the Pre-Commit round.
+The existence of a prepareQC ensures agreement on $A$: no other block could have been certified for view $v$ as any two prepareQC must overlap in at least one honest replica.
+In the Pre-Commit round, the leader broadcasts the prepareQC; replicas vote to accept the prepareQC and locally update their highest prepareQC.
 The leader waits to receive $n-f$ Pre-Commit votes to form a precommitQC.
-In the Commit phase, the leader broadcasts a final \textit{precommitQC}.
-Replicas become \textit{locked} on this QC: they will never vote for a conflicting block unless they receive a precommitQC in a higher view.
-The existence of a conflicting precommitQC is evidence that the locked QC could not have committed (honest replicas would not vote to support two conflicting blocks).
+In the Commit round, the leader broadcasts a final \textit{precommitQC}.
+Replicas become \textit{locked} on this QC: they will never vote for a conflicting block unless they receive a prepareQC in a higher view.
+The existence of a higher conflicting prepareQC is evidence that the locked QC could not have committed (honest replicas would not vote to support two conflicting blocks).
 Finally, the leader forms a commitQC upon receiving $n-f$ Commit votes.
-It attaches the commitQC in a \textit{Decide phase} to inform replicas that the block committed, at which point they can execute the block's operations.

-We remark that the Pre-Commit phase in HotStuff is necessary only for liveness rather than safety in order to solve the \textit{hidden lock problem}~\cite{yin2019hotstuff}.
-Newer BFT protocols such as Fast-HotStuff~\cite{jalalzai2020fasthotstuff} and Jolteon/Ditto~\cite{gelashvili2021pokemon} eschew the linear word complexity of HotStuff in order to remove the Pre-Commit phase.
+It attaches the commitQC in a Decide round to inform replicas that the block committed, at which point they can execute the block's operations and move to the next view.
+We remark that the Pre-Commit round in HotStuff is necessary only for liveness rather than safety (the \textit{hidden lock problem}~\cite{yin2019hotstuff}).
+Recent BFT protocols manage to avoid the Pre-Commit round of Hotstuff (thus achieving optimal two-round finality) by, respectively, eschewing linear world complexity \cite{jalalzai2020fasthotstuff, jolteon-ditto}, elongating view changes \cite{sui2022marlin}, or introducing novel cryptography \cite{giridharan2021no}.